Potstickers and scallion pancakes are two fantastic appetizers to serve as part of a Chinese New Year dinner.

-Potstickers are a must in this house hold.
-I spend all afternoon making them in large batches and freezing small batches for later use.
+Potstickers are a must in this household.
+I spend all afternoon making large batches, freezing smaller batches for later use.
 Handsome loves them and I am always looking for new ways to change them up.
-His mother’s will always hold a place in his stomach, but I know better than to try to one up those, so variations it is.
+His mother's will always hold a place in his stomach, but I know better than to try to one up those, so variations it is.

-Be warned, before you dive into either of these, know that these are not ‘quick fixes.’
+Be warned: Before you dive into either of these appetizers, know that these are not 'quick fixes.'
 You will be in the kitchen for a while, so wear your comfortable shoes and put on some music.
-It would also help to have a sous chef ready to give you on hand.
-It is much easier to have one person handling the filling and another set of hands for pinching these shut.
+It will also help to have a sous chef ready to give you on hand.
+It is much easier to have one person handling the filling and another set of hands for pinching the potstickers shut.

-So, roll up your sleeves and let’s get cooking!
+So, roll up your sleeves and let's make potstickers and scallion pancakes!

 Discovered on From Away, Adapted from a recipe by Serious Eats